sadanand-singh/pelican-elegant/README.md

 Also, In any markdown file for an article you can use the "og_image" meta tag to change Open Graph image for a particular article.

+Additionally, In this modified theme You can use Facebook Share and Like Bbuttons.
+The disqus comments are always shown, unlike the original theme where they are collapsed by default.